 Friends over for the evening.
 Unless they are happy to climb in the window, not use the toilet and sit with us in silence then there is NO chance.

-In the end, once the baby was in bed I would tiptoe down the stairs with bare feet and sit in a kind of sombre silence, praying for a few minutes of respite before she woke up again.
+Instead, once the baby was in bed I would tiptoe down the stairs with bare feet and sit in a sombre silence, praying for a few minutes of respite before she woke up again.
 But no matter how hard we tried there was always the unexpected, unpreventable noise.
 A knock at the door, a laugh, a sneeze, a cough.
 All massive Potential Threats to the Peace.
 Or, the most evil of all.
 The telephone.
 If, god forbid, it ever rang, we would look each other with fear in our eyes, then glare at the phone.

 “Who the hell is calling at this time?”
 I would whisper through gritted teeth and shake my head in disgust, cursing the caller for daring to ring at such an unreasonable hour…usually just before realising it is barely 8pm.

 ANOTHER BABY LATER… Now a whole baby later and not much has changed.
 We have moved to a bigger house, where the bedrooms are further away from the living area so there are less Baby Waking Risks.
 But at the same time we have a second baby to worry about so Potential Threats to the Peace are greater.

 Our eldest daughter finally goes to bed before 9pm most nights but now we have Baby Two, we are back in phase one of the bedtime battle anyway.
 We still use subtitles, speaking loudly is not really a problem as by the time we have put the babies to bed we are too knackered to talk; and we live in a bungalow without creaky floorboards so walking is now permitted.

 As for takeaways, telephones, films and friends for dinner that will all just have to wait.
 But that’s ok.
-I have come to accept that for the next year or so I won’t have the time or energy for anything much other than caring for the girls.
+I have come to accept that for the forseeable future I won’t have the time or energy for anything much other than caring for the girls.
 But with one hyper toddler and a new baby making our house a very noisy place I have learnt to appreciate those very, very, very quiet nights….